Prior99/hyrest/docs/tutorial-models.md

 }
 ```

-We assigned `createTodo` the properties `name` and `description`.
 For now there are no private properties, so all properties are included in the `world` scope.

 You can think of scopes as different circles in a [Venn-Diagram](https://en.wikipedia.org/wiki/Venn_diagram).
 In the following example, a model for a basic user with email, name, password and id exists: